hanghu/HomeIn/README.md

 Google Maps API is used to acquire street view photos of the houses by longitude/latitude GPS coordinates.To use Google Maps API, inividual needs to apply for a key which allows 25000 free inquiries per key per day.
 Extra inquiries will be charged.

-- **1. Apply for a Google Maps API key.** Go to website: https://developers.google.com/maps/documentation/javascript/get-api-key.
+- **1. Apply for a Google Maps API key.** Go to [website](https://developers.google.com/maps/documentation/javascript/get-api-key).
 Fill your personal information and acquire the key.

 - **2. Define URL parameters.** In Google Maps API, static street view photos are defined with URL parameters in HTTP requests.
 The parameters include:
   - Location (latitude, longitude)
   - Size of image
   - user key
   - Compass heading of camera
   - FOV
   - Pitch (angle of camera in degrees).
   With all parameters defined in the URL, the HTTP request will return a image.
-Example: https://maps.googleapis.com/maps/api/streetview?size=300x300&location=-47.33,122.00&pitch=10&key=USERKEY.
+Example: https://maps.googleapis.com/maps/api/streetview?size=300x300&location=-47.33,122.00&pitch=10&key=USERKEY (open this URL in browser).

 ####Step 4: Create Marker Popups

+Marker popups are used to show information on each house.
+By default, it will show street view photo, house price and specifications, number of crimes in its neighborhood during the past 5 years.

+- **1. Present each house as a marker on map.** Location of the marker is determined by longitute/latitute GPS coordinates.
+The logo for marker can be customized.
+At this stage, such customization can only be done in source code [house_cluster.py](https://github.com/hanghu/HomeIn/blob/master/HomeIn/house_cluster.py).

+- **2. Popups.** Popups appear after user click on the marker and contain house-related information.
+The information in the popup can be customized.
+However, at this stage, such customization can only be done in source code [house_cluster.py](https://github.com/hanghu/HomeIn/blob/master/HomeIn/house_cluster.py).

 ####Step 5: Create Map Layers and View Toggler